Za Pravdu – Amazing Art

 Using natural sunlight to project letters!
 Clever eh? but not as clever as WHY the letters are cut at such a weird angle.
 Between May and July you’ll often just see slithers of letters projected on some days and outside of these months you don’t see anything.

 You’ll see there’s a little detail on the bottom plate which says 06 1415 and 07 2015.
-What it refers to is that the trial of Jan Hus begins in June 1415 (06 1415) and this exhibit was created for the 600th anniversary of his death in July 2015 (07 2015).
-Specifically, the trial began on June 6th and the execution was on July 6th.
+What it refers to is that the trial of Jan Hus begins on June 1415 (06 1415) and this exhibit was created for the 600th anniversary of his death in July 2015 (07 2015).
+Specifically, the trial began on June 6th and the execution was around 2pm on July 6th.

 Now, would you believe it and I’m always in awe of the thinking that goes into some art, those two dates are exactly 15 days either side of the summer solstice on June 21st.
-So what they did was to cut the letters in the stainless steel plates at such a precise angle that only at noon on June 6th and July 6th are the letters that make up “Za Pravdu” shown perfectly i.e. the date for the beginning of the trial and the date of his death.
+So what they did was to cut the letters in the stainless steel plates at such a precise angle that only at 2pm on June 6th and July 6th are the letters that make up “Za Pravdu” shown perfectly i.e. the date for the beginning of the trial in June and the date/time of his death in July.
 Amazing!

 The German Version